rapid7/insightconnect-plugins/cisco_umbrella_investigate/help.md

 #### Co-occurrences for a Domain

-This action is used to return co-occurences for the specified domain.
+This action is used to return co-occurrences for the specified domain.

 ##### Input